usefulalgorithm/usefulalgorithm/README.md

 - _400_, by Shing02
 - _Tranzkript 1_, by Actress
 - _Melt My Eyez See Your Future_, by Denzel Curry
-- _The Other 2/5ths or: The Absolutely True Diary of a Part-Time Trench Baby!!_, by Ghais Guevara

 </details>